linode/docs/docs/guides/applications/big-data/how-to-install-anaconda/index.md

 5. In your browser, go to [Anaconda Individual Edition downloads](https://www.anaconda.com/products/individual#Downloads) and copy the link of the "64-Bit (x86) Installer" (don't download it).
 ![Selecting the option to copy a link on the Anaconda downloads page](anaconda-download-link.png "Selecting the option to copy a link on the Anaconda downloads page")

-6. At the command prompt of your terminal, type `wget` and a space, then paste the download link from the browser.
+6. At the command prompt of the terminal, type `wget` and a space, then paste the download link from the browser.
 It should look like `wget https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh` (the "Anaconda3-2020.11" portion will change as new versions are released).

-4. Press Enter (or Return) and let it run (the file is somewhat large and takes a little while to download fully).
+4. Press Enter (or Return), the file is large and takes a little while to download completely.

-5. Once the download is complete and you're back at the command prompt, enter `bash ~/Downloads/Anaconda3-2020.11-Linux-x86_64.sh` (remember, the "Anaconda3-2020.11" portion will change as new versions are released).
+5. After the download is complete and you're back at the command prompt, enter `bash ~/Downloads/Anaconda3-2020.11-Linux-x86_64.sh` (remember, the "Anaconda3-2020.11" portion will change as new versions are released).

 6. Scroll through the license agreement and agree to it by entering `Yes`.

-7. The installer will prompt you to press Enter (or Return) to accept the default install location (which will be a directory named "anaconda3" in your home directory).
+7. The installer prompts you to press Enter (or Return) to accept the default install location which is a directory named *anaconda3* in the home directory.
 We recommend accepting the default install location.
-The installer will run for a few minutes.
+The installer runs for a few minutes.

-8. After running for a few minutes, the installer will prompt you "to initialize Anaconda3 by running `conda init`."
+8. After running for a few minutes, the installer prompts you "to initialize Anaconda3 by running `conda init`."
 We recommend entering `yes` (if you enter `no`, conda will not modify your shell scripts).

 9. The installer is done when you see this output:
     {{< output >}}